Adaptive Domain Models: Bayesian Evolution, Warm Rotation, and Principled Training for Geometric and Neuromorphic AI: Clifford Neural Networks Under the Principled Substrate

 \begin{proposition}[Grade Invariance of Forward-Mode Training] Let $W$ be a weight parameter with declared grade $k$ in a PHG-typed Clifford neural network.
 Let $\nabla_W \mathcal{L}$ be the gradient of the loss with respect to $W$, computed via forward-mode autodiff with dual-number augmentation and quire accumulation.
 Then $\nabla_W \mathcal{L}$ has grade $k$ as a a design-time certificate from the type system, and the updated weight $W' = W - \eta \nabla_W \mathcal{L}$ has grade $k$ for all learning rates $\eta$ and all inputs. \end{proposition}

 \textit{Proof sketch.} The dual-number extension of a grade-$k$ primal is a grade-$k$ tangent.
 PHG grade inference applies identically to the tangent computation as to the primal.
-The directional derivative $\langle \nabla_W \mathcal{L}, v \rangle$ is a scalar (grade-0) result, computed as the quire accumulation of products between the grade-$k$ weight tangent components and the random projection $v$.
-The gradient $\nabla_W \mathcal{L}$ is the reconstruction of the weight-space vector from the scalar projection estimates; under the PHG type system, this reconstruction is constrained to the grade-$k$ subspace.
+The forward-mode procedure of~\cite{baydin2022} samples a random projection direction $v$ per step; under the PHG type system, $v$ is drawn from the grade-$k$ subspace of the weight space, not from the full multivector space.
+This constraint is discharged at elaboration time as a consequence of the grade type of $W$: the tangent slot associated with $W$ has the same grade as $W$ itself, and the projection vector that populates it inherits that grade by type.
+The directional derivative $\langle \nabla_W \mathcal{L}, v \rangle$ is then a scalar (grade-0) result, computed as the quire accumulation of products between the grade-$k$ weight tangent components and the grade-$k$ projection $v$.
+The gradient estimate $\nabla_W \mathcal{L}$ is the reconstruction of the weight-space vector from the scalar projection estimates, and lies in the grade-$k$ subspace by construction because the estimator is a linear combination of grade-$k$ projection vectors.
 Any component at grade $j \neq k$ is a type violation caught at design time. $\square$

 \begin{corollary}[Sparsity Stability] The non-zero Cayley table entries determined by PHG grade inference at compile time are the same after $n$ training steps as at initialization, for all $n$. \end{corollary}